Graduate Student Grants

 Funding Amount

-Graduate Student Grants are paid by reimbursement of allowable project expenses.
+Graduate Student Grant funds are paid by reimbursement of allowable project expenses.
+Advance payments are not possible.

 Allowable Expenses